BlindHarmony: "Blind" Harmonization for MR Images via Flow model: Experiments

 \subsection{Real-world data application}

 In addition to the simulation dataset, we also evaluated BlindHarmony on four real datasets from different scanners.
-We utilized 20 traveling subjects who underwent multi-scanner scans, so we can compare the results quantitatively.
-The image of each source domain is registered to the target domain image by using FSL FLIRT \cite{jenkinson2002improved} function.
-We compared the results with the other methods (U-Net and CycleGAN retrained for these datasets and conventional methods HM and SSIMH).
+Twenty traveling subjects from OASIS 3 \cite{lamontagne2019oasis} dataset who underwent multi-scanner scans were utilized in order to compare the results quantitatively.
+The image of each source domain is registered to the target domain image by using the FSL FLIRT \cite{jenkinson2002improved} function.
+We compared the results with the other methods (U-Net and CycleGAN retrained for these datasets and conventional methods of volumetric HM and SSIMH).
 Figure \ref{fig:pro} presents the results of harmonizing the source domain images (column 1) to the target domain images (column 2) using BlindHarmony (column 3).
 BlindHarmony effectively harmonized the images and reduced the inter-scanner variability, bringing them closer to the target domain images.
-The BlindHarmony also demonstrated superior harmonization performance than not only the conventional methods (SSIMH, HM) but also the CylceGAN, which illustrates structural distortion.
+The BlindHarmony also demonstrated superior harmonization performance not only to the conventional methods (SSIMH and HM) but also to the CycleGAN, which illustrates structural distortion.

-The quantitative evaluation using the peak signal-to-noise ratio (PSNR) and structural similarity (SSIM) metrics demonstrated significant improvements in both PSNR and SSIM values compared to the source images (PSNR: 21.5 dB $\rightarrow$ 22.2 dB).
-In particular, BlindHarmony has exhibited superior metric results compared to the HM, SSIMH, and CycleGAN algorithms, and even outperformed the U-Net in terms of SSIM value.
+The quantitative evaluation using PSNR and SSIM metrics demonstrated improvements in both PSNR and SSIM values compared to the source images (averaged PSNR: 21.5 dB to 22.2 dB).
+In particular, BlindHarmony has exhibited superior metric results compared to the HM, SSIMH, and CycleGAN algorithms.

 The effect size of PSNR and SSIM improvement observed in this study is smaller than that in the simulated data study.
 This can be attributed to two key factors.
 Firstly, the domain gap between the source and target domains might be smaller than that in the simulated data, leading to a weaker harmonization effect.
 Secondly, the registration process between the source and target domains may not be perfectly aligned due to potential errors in registration and the time gap between separate scans.
-These factors may have led to the underestimation of the effect of harmonization during metric calculation.
+These factors may have led to a reduced effect of harmonization of effect of harmonization in the metric calculation.